AwesomeAudioApparatus/demiurge/software/docs/model.md

 # Mental Model
-The mental model for the Demiurge Sound Processing Engine (DSPE) is tha of blocks of computations that are wired together in the directed acyclical graph (DAG) where the wires represents audio, CV or gate voltage levels.
+The mental model for the Demiurge Sound Processing Engine (DSPE) is that of blocks of computations that are wired together in the directed acyclical graph (DAG) where the wires represents audio, CV or gate/trig voltage levels.

 The simple example can be seen in the [README file](../README.md), but a more explicit example is seen below.